orm011/orm011.github.io/_posts/2024-07-17-combined-images-and-text.md

 The text vector $$\mathbf{q}$$ needs to be handled differently from the image vectors $$\mathbf{x}$$;  for example, treating text vectors as if they were example images resulted in overall worse results than simply using the text vector alone.

-I implemented the model with with PyTorch, and you can inspect it [in this file](https://github.com/orm011/playground/blob/main/playground/linear_model.py).
+I implemented this model with PyTorch to accomodate the custom loss function, and you can read it [in this file](https://github.com/orm011/playground/blob/main/playground/linear_model.py).

 In the following experiments, setting  $$ \lambda = 10 $$ and $$\lambda_q = 1000 $$ worked well, and changing them less than an order of magnitude did not make a huge difference.
 I tested the four different methods described so far on a quick benchmark based on the [ObjectNet dataset](https://objectnet.dev/).